Hawai'i & Our Story

 For example, in 1971 a Native American woman stationed in Hawaii posted an ad in the local newspaper seeking other Native Americans in the islands.
 She was far from her reservation home and longed to connect with other First Nations in the community.
 A Hawaiian woman whose Native American father served in the military and had passed away when she was three years old responded to the ad.

-In 1971 a Native American woman stationed in Hawaii posted an ad in the local newspaper seeking other Native Americans in the islands.
-She was far from her reservation home and longed to connect with other First Nations in the community.
-By 1974 the first ever Honolulu Intertribal Powwow was held at Ala Moana beach park with drummers, round dancing and a picnic potluck.
+By 1974 the pair grew into a group who regularly met at the park and held their first ever Honolulu Intertribal Powwow at Ala Moana beach park with drummers, round dancing and a picnic potluck.
 The powwow has since evolved over the last 45+ years with hundreds of participants, drummers, dancers, and vendors from Turtle Island, Hawaii and Canada.

-Honolulu's powwow was supported through generous donations from local community organizations, community members and through the Hawaii Council of American Indian Nations (HCAIN).
+The Powwow was supported through generous donations from local organizations, community members and through Hawaii Council of American Indian Nations (HCAIN).
 This group was formed to provide alcohol / drug counseling, cultural education and job training to the local Native community.
-In addition, the American Indian Powwow Association (AIPA) was formed in the early '80's to organize, support and fund all future powwows.
+In addition, by the early 80's the American Indian Powwow Association (AIPA) was formed to organize, support and fund all future powwows.
 Both organizations have since gone through several transitions, as the original elders have passed on and the broader Native American military and student populations are generally transient to Hawaii.